nhanhocu/metamicrobiomeR/README.md

     shared bacterial genera with the Bangladesh data (Subramanian et al 2014), comparison of multiple diversity indexes using linear/linear mixed effect models and some data display/visualization are also implemented.

-The initial version of the manuscript describing the methods implemented in the *metamicrobiomeR* package as well as simulations, and example analyses/results are now available in preprint at: <https://www.biorxiv.org/content/early/2018/04/04/294678>.

 ## Some snapshots